stonepros/stone/doc/stonefs/mds-journaling.rst

 MDS Journaling
 ==============

-CephFS Metadata Pool
+StoneFS Metadata Pool
 --------------------

-CephFS uses a separate (metadata) pool for managing file metadata (inodes and dentries) in a Ceph File System.
-The metadata pool has all the information about files in a Ceph File System including the File System hierarchy.
-Additionally, CephFS maintains meta information related to other entities in a file system such as file system journals, open file table, session map, etc.
+StoneFS uses a separate (metadata) pool for managing file metadata (inodes and dentries) in a Stone File System.
+The metadata pool has all the information about files in a Stone File System including the File System hierarchy.
+Additionally, StoneFS maintains meta information related to other entities in a file system such as file system journals, open file table, session map, etc.

-This document describes how Ceph Metadata Servers use and rely on journaling.
+This document describes how Stone Metadata Servers use and rely on journaling.

-CephFS MDS Journaling
+StoneFS MDS Journaling
 ---------------------

-CephFS metadata servers stream a journal of metadata events into RADOS in the metadata pool prior to executing a file system operation.
-Active MDS daemon(s) manage metadata for files and directories in CephFS.
+StoneFS metadata servers stream a journal of metadata events into RADOS in the metadata pool prior to executing a file system operation.
+Active MDS daemon(s) manage metadata for files and directories in StoneFS.

-CephFS uses journaling for couple of reasons:
+StoneFS uses journaling for couple of reasons:

 #.
 Consistency: On an MDS failover, the journal events can be replayed to reach a
    consistent file system state.
 Also, metadata operations that require multiple